 − Items where people know the cost is high, with ingredients they know are more expensive.
 You can charge a lot for fish, meat and nowadays also vegetable dishes, especially if it’s organic.
 You can also charge more for items that people don’t buy every day, like parma ham.

 − Yes!
-Many restaurants have menus that demand so much prep work, and there’s waste because food has gone bad.
-I think they are scared that people won’t find anything − instead of defining who the customers are and what they like.
+Many restaurants have menus that demand so much prep work, and there’s more waste because food goes off.
+I think they’re scared that customers won’t find anything − instead of defining who the customers are and what they like.

 Items where people know the cost is high, with ingredients they know are more expensive.
 You can charge a lot for fish, meat and nowadays also vegetable dishes, especially if it’s organic.